zarr-developers/VirtualiZarr/docs/faq.md

 ## Is this compatible with Icechunk?

 Yes!
 VirtualiZarr allows you to ingest data as virtual references and write those references into an Icechunk Store.
-See the [Icechunk documentation on creating virtaul datasets.](https://icechunk.io/icechunk-python/virtual/#creating-a-virtual-dataset-with-virtualizarr)
+See the [Icechunk documentation on creating virtual datasets.](https://icechunk.io/icechunk-python/virtual/#creating-a-virtual-dataset-with-virtualizarr)

 ## I already have Kerchunked data, do I have to redo that work?